-Amanda has particular experience in the U.S. Supreme Court, where she has played a primary role in drafting several merits briefs, four successful petitions for certiorari, and many significant amicus briefs.
-Recently, she was appointed by the Supreme Court to brief and argue in support of the lower court's judgment in Lange v.
-California, which presents an important question about the scope of the hot pursuit exception to the Fourth Amendment's warrant requirement.
-Amanda has also drafted dozens of briefs filed in the U.S. Courts of Appeals, state appellate courts, and various trial courts across the country.
-She has argued appeals in the U.S. Supreme Court; the Second, Seventh, and Ninth Circuits; and the Michigan Supreme Court.
+Amanda has particular experience in the U.S. Supreme Court, which recently appointed her to brief and argue an important Fourth Amendment question in Lange v.
+California.
+Amanda has played a primary role in drafting many other Supreme Court merits briefs, several successful petitions for certiorari, and a number of significant amicus briefs.
+She has also drafted dozens of winning briefs filed in the U.S. Courts of Appeals, state appellate courts, and trial courts across the country.
+Amanda has argued before the U.S. Supreme Court; the Second, Seventh, and Ninth Circuits; and the Michigan Supreme Court.

-Amanda's practice covers a broad range of substantive areas, including constitutional law, statutory interpretation, administrative procedure, arbitrability, intellectual property, and class actions.
-She maintains an active pro bono practice, with a focus on civil rights, immigration, and gun control.
+Amanda's practice covers a broad range of substantive areas, including constitutional law, statutory interpretation, arbitration issues, Title IX questions, and class actions.
+Amanda is also the Detroit Office's pro bono partner.
+In that capacity, she coordinates the office's pro bono efforts and maintains her own active pro bono caseload, with a focus on civil rights and immigration issues.

-Before joining Jones Day, Amanda served as a judicial clerk at all three levels of the federal judiciary, clerking first for Judge James E. Boasberg on the U.S. District Court for the District of Columbia, then for Judge David S. Tatel on the U.S. Court of Appeals for the D.C.
-Circuit, and finally for Justice Elena Kagan on the U.S. Supreme Court.
+Earlier in her career, Amanda practiced appellate law at another international law firm.
+She also served as a judicial clerk at all three levels of the federal judiciary, clerking first for Judge Boasberg on the U.S. District Court for the District of Columbia, then for Judge Tatel on the U.S. Court of Appeals for the D.C.
+Circuit, and finally for Justice Kagan on the U.S. Supreme Court.

-Amanda has also taught legal writing at the University of Michigan Law School and firearms law at Wayne State Law School.
+Amanda has taught in an adjunct capacity at both the University of Michigan Law School and Wayne State Law School.

 - Harvard University (J.D. cum laude 2011; Harvard Law Review; Winning Team, Ames Moot Court Competition); Tulane University (B.A. magna cum laude 2007)

-- Michigan; District of Columbia; U.S. Supreme Court; U.S. Courts of Appeals for the Second, Sixth, Seventh, Ninth, and Eleventh Circuits; U.S. District Courts for the Eastern and Western Districts of Michigan
+- Michigan; District of Columbia; U.S. Supreme Court; U.S. Courts of Appeals for the First, Second, Third, Fifth, Sixth, Seventh, Eighth, Ninth, and Eleventh Circuits; U.S. District Courts for the Eastern and Western Districts of Michigan

 - Law360 "Rising Star, Appellate" (2021)